-Denver International Airport (DEN) is the 18th busiest airport in the world and the sixth busiest airport in the United States and has secured its position as the region’s primary economic engine.
+Denver International Airport (DEN) is the 16th busiest airport in the world and the fourth busiest airport in the United States and has secured its position as the region’s primary economic engine.

 - Generates more than $26 billion per annum for the state of Colorado

 - Operates six runways

 - Known for its unique roof, designed to resemble snow-covered mountains